-- 6.28.
+7.28.
 The notifying tracks submit that NASR licence holders are required to comply with NASR's Speedway Racing Rules and Regulations which deal with mandatory competitor conduct, technical requirements, and race procedures.
+NASR's regime

-NASR's regime also includes a drug and alcohol policy, and implements a disciplinary system whereby competitors engaging in misconduct can be suspended and are restricted from racing under the NASR licence. - 6.29.
+- also includes a drug and alcohol policy, and implements a disciplinary system whereby competitors engaging in misconduct can be suspended and are restricted from racing under the NASR licence. - 7.29.
 The notifying tracks also submit that NASR licence holders have access to NASR's training programs and safety seminars which support the overall safety framework of speedway racing.
-Brisbane Speedway submits that NASR provides tracks with risk assessments and safety updates. - 6.30.
-Perth Motorplex is concerned that revocation of the notifications may result in confusion as to what rules and regulations of racing should be followed if multiple licences are accepted at the venue. - 6.31.
+Brisbane Speedway submits that NASR provides tracks with risk assessments and safety updates. - 7.30.
 NASR advises that traditionally speedway racing administration was fragmented across various category groups and was regionally based.
-NASR advises that it has been working to develop unified standards in safety, training, presentation and performance with the aim of improving the profile of speedway racing. - 6.32.
+NASR advises that it has been working to develop unified standards in safety, training, presentation and performance with the aim of improving the profile of speedway racing. - 7.31.
 NASR submits that the requirement that participants hold a NASR licence assists in the development of the sport by creating consistent expectations regarding both the standard of driver participation and safety in the sport at a national level.
 NASR advises that, over time, it would like to see the notified arrangements rolled out across the industry.
-NASR submits that, as in other sports, the more tracks that operate under the auspices of one body the better. - 6.33.
+NASR submits that, as in other sports, the more tracks that operate under the auspices of one body the better. - 7.32.
 It is not the ACCC's role to determine whether NASR is the most appropriate body to be governing speedway racing in Australia.
 As noted, CAMS has responsibility for governing motor sport and has delegated this authority to NASR.
-CAMS considers there is public benefit to having a single, not for profit, coordinated and structured hierarchy to promote safety, fairness and social responsibility in motorsport in Australia. - 6.34.
+CAMS considers there is public benefit to having a single, not for profit, coordinated and structured hierarchy to promote safety, fairness and social responsibility in motorsport in Australia. - 7.33.
 The ACCC recognises that there may be some benefit from having a national organisation that represents the broad interests of the sport.
 The ACCC also accepts that the speedway racing industry may benefit if there was a minimum set of national safety and related racing standards which allowed competing licensing bodies to demonstrate that they meet those standards.
-This could be achieved, for example, through a voluntary industry Code of Conduct which identified minimum objective criteria (see paragraph 7.4).
+This could be achieved, for example, through a voluntary industry Code of Conduct which identified minimum objective criteria (see paragraph 8.3). - 7.34.

-6.35.
 However, the ACCC does not consider that the notifications under consideration impose or create national safety and related racing standards for speedway racing.
 The notified conduct requires that a certain licence, that is a NASR licence, be held in order to participate at particular tracks.
-The ACCC considers that considerable anti-competitive detriment could result from an attempt to establish and enforce safety and related racing standards by means of a series of exclusive dealing arrangements whereby access to speedway racing tracks by drivers and pit crew is restricted to the holders of a NASR licence, as discussed below
+The ACCC considers that considerable anti-competitive detriment could result from an attempt to establish and enforce safety and related racing standards by means of a series of exclusive dealing arrangements whereby access to speedway racing tracks by drivers and pit crew is restricted to the holders of a NASR licence, as discussed below.